SitinCloud/Owlyshield/README.md

 We help our contributors by providing them with a free access to Owlyshield Pro Edition.

+If you discover any undetected ransomware please do open an issue with the tag "undetected".
+It will help us improve the AI engine and understand what new trick has been implemented in order not to be detected.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an *Issue* with the tag "enhancement".
 Don't forget to give the project a :star:!
 Thanks again!